‘Ben’ Pink Dandelion is Woodbrooke’s Programme Leader for Research.

-I began my academic work in Quaker studies in the late 1980s, co-founding the Quaker Studies Research Association in 1993.
-I was assistant Director of the Centre for Quaker Studies at the University of Sunderland, 1994-98, and then initiated what is now the Centre for Research in Quaker Studies in 1998.
-I have supervised over 90 postgraduate completions.
+Ben began his academic work in Quaker studies in the late 1980s, co-founding the Quaker Studies Research Association in 1993.
+He was assistant Director of the Centre for Quaker Studies at the University of Sunderland, 1994-98, and then initiated what is now the Centre for Research in Quaker Studies in 1998.
+He has supervised over 100 postgraduate completions.

-My specialism is in the sociology of religion although I have also published in history, theology, spirituality, travel and urban studies.
-I teach the online Quaker studies modules at Lancaster in the history of Quaker theology and the sociology of Quakerism.
-I also supervise in Amish studies.
+Ben’s specialism is in the sociology of religion although he has also been published in history, theology, spirituality, travel and urban studies.
+He also supervises Amish studies.

-I have edited Quaker Studies for the past 25 years, and sit on Steering Group of the American Academy of Religion Quaker Studies Unit.
-I sit on two editorial boards and is Honorary Professor of Quaker Studies at the University of Birmingham.
+Ben edited Quaker Studies for 25 years, and spent 6 years on the Steering Group of the American Academy of Religion Quaker Studies Unit.
+He sits on two editorial boards and is Honorary Professor of Quaker Studies at the University of Birmingham.

 - Making our Connections: the spirituality of travel.
 London: SCM, 2013.

 - Open for Transformation: being Quaker.
 London: Quaker Books, 2014.